 You can type parts of the name in any order.
-For example, "cara blu" will find the item named "Blue Carabiner."
+For example, "cara blu" and "blu cara"" will find the item named "Blue Carabiner."

 When the item you want is displayed, drag it from the Gear Finder and drop it on the workspace, or double-click on the item.

 If there is only one item in the list, or if the text you typed is an exact match with something in the list, you can simply press Enter.
 For example, you can type "rope" and press Enter to quickly add a rope to the workspace.

 If the item you want isn't in the list, click the More Gear button at the bottom of the Gear Finder to launch the Gear Manager.

 The gear panes are normally displayed on the left side of vRigger.
-To add an item from a gear pane, locate the item and then drag it onto the workspace.
+To add an item from a gear pane, locate the item in the list and then drag it onto the workspace.

 You can select a category at the top of the gear panes to reduce the number of items that are displayed.
 (Some items appear in more than one category.
 For example, many rescuers appear in both the "loads" and "people" categories.)